 by Lee Binz

-Oh my goodness, I have such great news for you!
+Oh my goodness, I have such great news!
 You know how much you LOVE to fill out your tax forms each year?
 Wouldn't it be just awesome if your federal government asked you to fill out even MORE forms like that each year?
 But wait, there's more!
-These forms will help the federal government decide how much the federal government thinks you can afford to pay for college each year.
+These forms will help the federal government decide how much they think you can afford to pay for college each year.

 Wait...I'll give you a minute for that to sink in.